 Arias trial jury foreman calls decision 'gut-wrenching'

-"It was a gut-wrenching thing we had to go through, and everybody had to make their own decision," said William Zervakos, the jury forman.
+"It was a gut-wrenching thing we had to go through, and everybody had to make their own decision," William Zervakos told ABC's "Good Morning America."

 "We couldn't allow ourselves to show emotion, although I'm sure some came through, and I'm very, very proud of my peers and my jurors that were with us because they did a fantastic job of holding it together."